valpackett/rusty-sandbox/README.md

 # rusty-sandbox [![unlicense](https://img.shields.io/badge/un-license-green.svg?style=flat)](http://unlicense.org)

-rusty-sandbox is, obviously, a sandboxing library for Rust (that's not [gaol]).
+rusty-sandbox is, obviously, a sandboxing library for Rust that's not [gaol].

 It's based on a simple model where you can do the following in the sandbox:

-- any normal non-IO stuff
+- any normal computation (not I/O)
 - I/O operations on *existing* file descriptors (i.e. files and sockets opened before entering the sandbox)
-- accepting connections on an *existing* socket, creating new file descriptors
+- accepting connections on an *existing* socket (which creates new file descriptors)
-- opening files under pre-selected directories *though the Sandbox/SandboxContext API*, creating new file descriptors
+- opening files under pre-selected directories *though the Sandbox/SandboxContext API* (which creates new file descriptors)

 All other ways of creating new file descriptors will fail in the sandbox!
+As well as other potentially dangerous interactions with the outside world such as sysctls, process signals (kill), etc. (platform dependent).

 ## Underlying technology